mhadam/snowplow.wiki-fork/setup-guide/common/Hosted-assets.md

 Right-click on this [Download link] [hadoop-shred-download] to save it down locally via CloudFront CDN.

-### 3.3 Scala Hadoop Bad Rows resources
+### 3.3 Scala Hadoop Event Recovery resources

-The Scala Hadoop Bad Rows tool uses a single jarfile containing the MapReduce job.
+The Scala Hadoop Event Recovery (formerly Hadoop Bad Rows) tool uses a single jarfile containing the MapReduce job.
 This is made available in a public Amazon S3 bucket:

-    s3://snowplow-hosted-assets/3-enrich/scala-bad-rows/snowplow-bad-rows-0.1.0.jar
+    s3://snowplow-hosted-assets/3-enrich/hadoop-event-recovery/snowplow-hadoop-event-recovery-0.2.0.jar

-Right-click on this [Download link] [hadoop-bad-rows-download] to save it down locally via CloudFront CDN.
+Right-click on this [Download link] [hadoop-event-recovery-download] to save it down locally via CloudFront CDN.

 ### 3.4 Stream Enrich resources